-This offering memorandum contains our audited consolidated financial statements as of December 31, 2014 and 2015 and for the years ended December 31, 2013, 2014 and 2015.
+This offering memorandum contains:

+- our audited consolidated financial statements as of December 31, 2013 and 2014 and for the years ended December 31, 2012, 2013 and 2014.
 Our audited consolidated financial statements included in this offering memorandum have been audited by our independent accountants, Price Waterhouse & Co.
-S.R.L., City of Buenos Aires, Argentina, a member firm of PricewaterhouseCoopers, an independent registered public accounting firm, whose report is included herein.
+S.R.L., City of Buenos Aires, Argentina, a member firm of PricewaterhouseCoopers, an independent registered public accounting firm, whose report is included herein; and - our unaudited consolidated financial statements as of June 30, 2014 and 2015 and for the six months ended June 30, 2014 and 2015.

-We refer to our audited consolidated financial statements collectively as our "financial statements."
-Accounting and financial information included in this offering memorandum reflects our shareholders' equity and the results of our consolidated position, including the consolidation of BACS Banco de Crédito y Securitización S.A. ("BACS"), BHN Sociedad de Inversión S.A. ("BHN Sociedad de Inversión"), BH Valores S.A. ("BH Valores") and Tarshop S.A. ("Tarshop") for the fiscal years ended December 31, 2013, 2014 and 2015.
+We refer to our audited consolidated financial statements and our unaudited consolidated financial statements collectively as our "financial statements".
+Accounting and financial information included in this offering memorandum reflects our shareholders' equity and the results of our consolidated position, including the consolidation of BACS Banco de Crédito y Securitización S.A. ("BACS"), BHN Sociedad de Inversión S.A. ("BHN Sociedad de Inversión"), BH Valores S.A. ("BH Valores") and Tarshop S.A. ("Tarshop") for the fiscal years ended December 31, 2012, 2013 and 2014 and for the six months ended June 30, 2014 and 2015.